CloudBasedNeuroimaging/CloudBasedNeuroimaging/GuideToCloudResourcesForNeuroimaging.md

 data to be reusable by other platforms.

-**<u>Discussion of Use Case</u>**: Jordan will benefit from planning prospectively for the cost of sharing data data and providing multiple copies both through the NDA and other repositories, and will need to ensure sufficient resources.
+**<u>Discussion of Use Case</u>**: Jordan will benefit from planning prospectively for the cost of sharing data and providing multiple copies both through the NDA and other repositories, and will need to ensure sufficient resources.